-Editor's note: If you're new to analytics, this is the perfect place to start!
+Editor's note: This is the first blog post in a series of posts about analytics.
+If you're new to analytics, this is the perfect place to start!
 If you're already familiar with the basics of analytics and want to know how to get started using UiPath Insights to measure the impact of your automations then join Michelle for the webinar Product Spotlight: Maximize the Value of Your Automations with UiPath Insights.

 If you’ve spent any time working with software, you’ve probably heard or seen the word “log” in some context or another.
 “Add it to the logs”, “check the logs,” “is it in the logs?,” etc., are some common phrases, especially in the context of Robotic Process Automation (RPA).

 Now, you might be wondering, what do RPA and logs have to do with each other?
 Seems like a bit of a long shot, but RPA and logs have everything to do with each other when it comes to analyzing any of your data.
 Because they let us keep track of important pieces of information that can help you understand what’s happening with your Robots, Orchestrator, etc., we use logs as a basis for performing analytics.

 Think about it this way: you (or your company) have just invested a ton of resources into robots, infrastructure, training, development, process identification, and a whole lot more!
 You’re going to want to know what’s going on with all of that—how are your robots doing, are you using them efficiently, are your automations running smoothly or do they keep erroring out?
 There’s not really an easy way to see this information from every level.
 Even developers can only really check what’s happening with their automations if they’re watching the automations run and checking the logs for each process.
 Essentially, you can’t get a holistic view in one place.

 There are a few types of logs that UiPath generates, but we’re going to focus on Robot execution logs.
 Every time a robot runs a process, we make note of a few key fields:

 - 1. Execution Start - every time a process starts